 During the era of Fascism, the regime would organize trips with special offers for the 13th-15th August, the idea being that the less wealthy social classes would get the opportunity to visit a different part of the country, and even today there are often discounts on packages for the Ferragosto weekend.

 If you didn’t have the foresight to book a trip of your own, you may be wondering how to make the most of the day.
 Usually, bank holidays mean total shutdown even in major towns and cities, with everything from post offices to public transport closed, and that's the same on August 15th.
 Furthermore, as mentioned earlier, it's the start of Italy's holiday season, meaning you'll see 'chiuso per ferie' signs popping up all over the place.

-However, unlike many other public holidays, on Ferragosto a large number of museums and cultural sites remain open - even though this year it falls on a Monday, the day of the week when museums are usually closed in Italy.
+However, unlike many other public holidays, on Ferragosto a large number of museums and cultural sites remain open.
 So it’s an excellent time to visit major attractions such as the Colosseum, Pantheon of Galleria Borghese if you’re in the capital, or one of the many museums and sites across the rest of the country.

 See a full list of the sites which are open here.

 If you decide not to visit one of those cultural sites, there's still plenty to do on Ferragosto.
 Many towns have processions carrying statues of the Virgin Mary through the centre, and churches will have special services marking the Assumption.